gloveboxhq/glovebox-go-code-challenge/README.md

 # carrierproxy-poc

-This repository is used for creating a proof of concept around the `PolicyProvider` interface using facebook.
+This repository is used for creating a proof of concept around the `PolicyProvider` interface.

 # About the project
 Go-rod scraping library is used.

-Login method is done using PolicyProvider interface in facebook.The process of login method is given below:
+Login method from PolicyProvider interface has been implemented for facebook login.
+The process of login method is given below:

 1) Create .env file and give appropriate username, password and showbrowser as given in .env_example file as shown below.